koushikg14/WebRTCLearnings/README.md

 # WebRTCLearnings

+Open the root folder in the terminal and then type npm install(make sure you install npm) then after installing packages then type node index.js

  RTCDataChannel to exchange data(TextData):-

  use WebRTC data channels to send text between two textarea elements on the same page.